garys-esri/geodev-dc-labs/2016-11-runtime/exercises/Qt/Qt Quick/Exercise 1 Map and Scene.md

 This exercise walks you through the following:
 - Create a new Qt Quick app with ArcGIS Runtime
-- Add a 2D map to the app
 - Add a 3D scene to the app, and use a toggle button to switch between 2D and 3D

 Prerequisites: